adityaverma6384/adityaverma6384/README.md

 ## Hi there, Welcome to my Profile! 👋

-### I am Aditya verma, a Full Stack Developer and a Master's student at Hochschule Schmalkalden, German.
+### I am Aditya verma, a Full Stack Developer and a Master's student at Hochschule Schmalkalden, Germany.

 - 🔭 worked as a frontend developer at magrent enterprises llp.